-MZVs have the iterated integral representation.
-The two different representations give us one of the $\QQ$-linear relations among MZVs, which is called \textit{double shuffle relation}.
+MZV also have an iterated integral representation.
+These two different representations give $\QQ$-linear relations among MZVs, which are called \textit{double shuffle relations}.
 For example, the product of $\zeta(2)$ and $\zeta(3)$ can be expanded in two ways as

-from which we deduce the linear relation It is known that there are numerous $\QQ$-linear relations among MZVs.
-Zagier (\cite{Zag92}, \cite{Zag93}) initially noted that there exists some relations among double zeta values whose coefficients are originated from modular forms on $\mathrm{SL}_2(\ZZ)$.
-He also conjectured the dimension of the space spanned by double zeta values, which implies that the number of all $\QQ$-linear relations among double zeta values of weight $k$ is equal to $\mathrm{dim}_{\CC}\mathcal{M}_k(\mathrm{SL}_2(\ZZ))$, the dimension of the space of modular forms of weight $k$ on $\mathrm{SL}_2(\ZZ)$.
+from which we deduce It is known that there are numerous $\QQ$-linear relations among MZVs.
+Zagier (\cite{Zag92}, \cite{Zag93}) initially noted that there exist some relations among double zeta values whose coefficients are originated from modular forms for $\mathrm{SL}_2(\ZZ)$.
+He also conjectured the dimension of the space spanned by double zeta values of $\zeta(a,k-a)$ $(a:\mathrm{odd},2\le a\le k/2)$, which implies that the number of linearly independent $\QQ$-linear relations among them is equal to $\mathrm{dim}_{\CC}\mathcal{M}_k(\mathrm{SL}_2(\ZZ))$, the dimension of the space of modular forms of weight $k$ for $\mathrm{SL}_2(\ZZ)$.

 A formulation of modular relations for double zeta values was first established by Gangl, Kaneko and Zagier \cite{GKZ}.
-It uses the space of even period polynomials, which by the theory of Eichler-Shimura is isomorphic to the space of modular forms on $\mathrm{SL}_2(\ZZ)$.
+It uses the space of even period polynomials, which by the theory of Eichler-Shimura is isomorphic to the space of modular forms for $\mathrm{SL}_2(\ZZ)$.
 They also introduced double Eisenstein series $G_{r,s}(\tau)$ defined for integers $r,s\ge2$ as a holomorphic function on the upper half plane $\HH$ by

 where the order of lattice points $l_1\tau+m_1\succ l_2\tau+m_2$ means $l_1>l_2$ or $l_1=l_2,m_1>m_2$.
-They constructed regularized double Eisenstein series $G_{r,s}(q)$ defined for integers $r,s\ge1$ as a $q$-series, which satisfies extended double shuffle relation.
+They constructed regularized double Eisenstein series $G_{r,s}(q)$ defined for integers $r,s\ge1$ as a $q$-series, which satisfies the extended double shuffle relations.
 Double Eisenstein series are not modular forms in general, but they are expected to play an important role for modular relations among MZVs.
-Tasaka (\cite{Tasaka20}) gave the explicit formula for decomposing a Hecke eigenform into double Eisenstein series.
-The example of the decomposition is the following:
+Tasaka (\cite{Tasaka20}) gave an explicit formula for decomposing a Hecke eigenform into double Eisenstein series.
+An example of such a decomposition is the following: